ajaypatil196/DataScience-Projects/EDA Analysis on Used Cars Project/README.md

 #### PROJECT ON USED CAR SALES

 ![enter link description here](https://media3.picsearch.com/is?KoNpRfiN9EyUZ-xtDzjxJ0DSuP3EG5rUdR70PwU0bi4&height=255)
-##The dataset was procured from INSAID and the data was analyzed

 #Car Sales Analysis was done based on various factors such as:
 1. Brands